Quiero Bailar (song)

-"Quiero Bailar" ('I Want To Dance') is a song by Puerto Rican reggaetón recording artist Ivy Queen, from the platinum edition of her third studio album, Diva (2003).
-It was composed by Queen alongside her then-husband Gran Omar, produced by Iván Joy and released as the lead single from the album in 2004.
+"Quiero Bailar" ("I Want to Dance") is a song by Puerto Rican reggaetón artist Ivy Queen, from the platinum edition of her third studio album, Diva (2003).
+It was composed by Queen alongside her then-husband Gran Omar, produced by Iván Joy and released as the lead single from the album in 2003.
 Lyrically, "the song talks about a guy expecting sex after a dance like it was a bad thing."
 Addressing the topic of female autonomy of the body, the song has become recognized as a female empowerment anthem.

-The song became the first Spanish-language song to reach the top position on Miami's WPOW Rhythmic Top 40, the first Spanish song to do so, while reaching the Top 10 of the Billboard Latin Rhythm Airplay chart.
+The song became the first Spanish-language song to reach the top position on Miami's WPOW Rhythmic Top 40, the first Spanish song to do so, while reaching the top 10 of the Billboard Latin Rhythm Airplay chart.
 The song has become known as the first female reggaeton feminist anthem among songs that lyrically degraded women.
 An accompanying music video was filmed for the song which featured cameos from her ex-husband Omar Navarro, known artistically as Gran Omar.

-In 2019, the song was re-recorded by a women-led team of engineers and released as a single on International Women’s Day.
-In 2022, Rolling Stone magazine listed the song at number two on their list of the best Reggaeton songs of all time.
+In 2019, the song was re-recorded by a women-led team of engineers and released as a single on International Women's Day.
+In 2022, Rolling Stone magazine listed the song at number two on their list of the best reggaeton songs of all time.

 Background

 Following the release of Queen's first two studio albums En Mi Imperio (1997) and The Original Rude Girl (1998), she was dropped from the Sony label and took a hiatus from her musical career in 1999.
 The lead single, "In The Zone" with Wyclef Jean was able to chart in the United States, becoming her first Billboard chart entry.
-The album received critical acclaim, with an editor for Allmusic, awarding the it four out of five stars, listing it as a selected "Allmusic Pick".
+The album received critical acclaim, with an editor for AllMusic awarding it four out of five stars, and listing it as a selected "AllMusic Pick".

 In 2001 and 2002, Queen recorded several tracks for reggaeton compilation albums spawning hits like "Quiero Bailar" which is originally from The Majestic 2 and "Quiero Saber" from Kilates.
 In 2003, Queen signed with Real Music, an independent label based in Miami, Florida and established by Jorge Guadalupe and Anthony Pérez.
 They appeared on the label's first album Jams Vol. 1 which Pérez released after several major record labels turn him down.
-Pérez would also produce a reggaetón television show "The Roof", which aired on mun2 and detailed urban music and lifestyle.
+Pérez would also produce the reggaetón television show The Roof, which aired on mun2 and detailed urban music and lifestyle.
 Queen would appear frequently and perform on the show.
-After the success of her third studio album Diva (2003), which would be certified platinum by the Recording Industry Association of America (RIAA), Ivy Queen released a platinum edition to the album in 2004 with bonus tracks, of those included are "Quiero Bailar" and the singles "Quiero Saber", "Papi Te Quiero" and "Tu No Puedes".
+After the success of her third studio album Diva (2003), which would be certified platinum by the Recording Industry Association of America (RIAA), Ivy Queen released a platinum edition of the album in 2004 with bonus tracks, of those included are "Quiero Bailar" and the singles "Quiero Saber", "Papi Te Quiero" and "Tu No Puedes".